 Lucy Duncombe ~ choir leader and vocal facilitator

 Scottish Sculpture Workshop (SSW) ~ lead commissioner and producer

 Annie Hazelwood ~ project assistant 2018

 Heather Morning ~ Mountaineering Scotland Health and Safety Advisor

 Anna Fleming ~ Cairngorm National Park Authority (CNPA) Education and Inclusion Officer

 To date participants and collaborators include Aboyne Academy and Alford Academy, Braemar Primary and Strathdon Primary.

 Support & Acknowledgements

-Into The Mountain is produced and commissioned by Scottish Sculpture Workshop (SSW) and co-commissioned by Cairngorms National Park Agency (CNPA), City Moves Dance Authority, Dance North and Tramway.
+Into The Mountain is produced and commissioned by Scottish Sculpture Workshop (SSW) and co-commissioned by Cairngorms National Park Authority (CNPA), City Moves Dance Agency, Dance North and Tramway.
 The project is also supported by Mountainering Scotland, Aberdeenshire Council and Creative Scotland.

 Previous research and development contributing to this project spanning across 5 years includes: Cove Park artist residency programme, Tramway Associate Artists programme 2017 and DIG festival, Creative Scotland funded research and development on Women Walking, Deveron Projects artists residency and Hielan Way project.
 Previous research and collaborative processes include work with Laura Bradshaw, Luke Pell and Margaret Kerr but overall, across both the arts and mountaineering in Scotland, there have been far too many women whom have all influenced this work to mention.
 Thank you.